 - Milk: This helps to mix everything all together!

 - Powdered sugar: This is optional and used to dust the top if the baked bread.
 It looks stunning!

 Because of the extra richness, the star bread will rise slightly slower than usual.
 So don’t worry if it isn’t rising as fast as you think it should.
 Follow these step-by-step instructions and then you will see just how simple this is!

 - Scald: In a small saucepan add the milk and over medium heat bring to a simmer, stirring occasionally.
 Turn the heat off and add the cubed unsalted butter.
 Stir until the butter melts completely.
 Pour the hot milk mixture into a stand mixer bowl and set aside to cool to below 110 degrees F.

-- Bloom: When the milk the mixture is cool enough add the yeast and stir.
+- Bloom: When the milk the mixture is cool enough then add the yeast and stir.
 Let it sit for 5 min to bloom.

 - Knead: Using a dough hook on speed 2 knead for about 7-10 min.
 The dough should start pulling away from the side of the bowl.

 - Rise: Oil a glass bowl and your hands.
-Scrape the dough out of the mixing bowl and shape it into a ball in your hands and place it in the oiled bowl.
-Over, and let rise in a warm place for 1-2 hours until at least doubled in size.
+Scrape the dough out of the mixing bowl and then shape it into a ball in your hands and place it in the oiled bowl.
+Over, and let rise in a warm place for 1-2 hours until at least doubled in size

 - Cut: Turn the dough out onto a lightly floured surface and cut into 4 equal portions.
 Shape into balls.

 - Roll: Roll on dough ball out into a circle about 9″-10″ in diameter.
 Place it on a piece of parchment paper and spread 2 tablespoons of apple butter over it.